ASEAN Summit: History

 The 15th ASEAN Summit was held in October 2009 in Hua Hin and Cha-am, Thailand.
 It involved the leaders of ASEAN member states together with their dialogue partners from China, Japan, South Korea, India, Australia, and New Zealand.
 A flurry of meetings among Asian leaders on the last day raised the possibility of forging a regional free trade pact, which is likely to be raised at the 2009 Asia Pacific Economic Cooperation summit.

 The 28th and 29th ASEAN Summits were held in September 2016 in Vientiane, Laos.
 The year 2016 also marked the start off of the implementation of the ASEAN Community Vision 2025.
 Apart from the two main summits, other sideline summits under the umbrella of ASEAN were also held.
 There were nine Summits with ASEAN's Dialogue Partners under the ASEAN Plus One, ASEAN Plus Three, and East Asia Summit co-operation frameworks.
 Also, under the sub-regional co-operation framework, the Mekong-Japan Summit was held.
 This occasion also provided a platform for ASEAN Leaders to meet with Representatives of ASEAN Inter-Parliamentary Assembly (AIPA), Representatives of ASEAN Youth, and ASEAN Business Advisory Council.
 The main theme discussed at the summits was regarding the further commitment for the implementation of the ASEAN Community Vision 2025 and the three community Blueprints.
 ASEAN Leaders also signed the ASEAN Declaration on One ASEAN, One Response: ASEAN Responding to Disasters as One in the Region and Outside the Region.

-South China Sea issues also came atop among important agenda at the summit.
+Territorial disputes in the South China Sea also came atop among important agenda at the summit.
 At the summit, the Philippines and Japan expressed serious concerns over China's maritime territorial claims and building of artificial islands in the South China Sea.
 Japan's Prime Minister, Shinzo Abe, called for peaceful settlement of dispute between China and the Philippines.
-The Philippines' President, Rodrigo Duterte, reaffirmed at the meeting that the dispute should be solved “within the boundaries of the law, referring to the arbitral ruling under the Philippines v.
+The Philippines' President, Rodrigo Duterte, reaffirmed at the meeting that the dispute should be solved "within the boundaries of the law, referring to the arbitral ruling under the Philippines v.
 China case by the Permanent Court of Arbitration in July 2016.
-The draft statement of meetings included lukewarm criticism over China’s actions in the South China Sea.
-However, there were no statements about ASEAN’s position on the arbitral ruling.
+The draft statement of meetings included lukewarm criticism over China's actions in the South China Sea.
+However, there were no statements about ASEAN's position on the arbitral ruling.
 No multilateral statement has been clearly made to reflect the voice of the ASEAN community as a whole on the South China Sea issues.
 China reiterated that there should be no interference and the issues should be dealt in a bilateral manner.

+The preparatory meetings for the 48th ASEAN summit, due to be held in Cebu, Philippines, in May 2026, have been scaled back and held online, owing to the 2026 Iran war fuel crisis which is affecting the whole region.
+Energy security is a core topic for the meeting.